-2.2 Get Help
+2.2 Get help

-In addition to this user guide, Cypress provides documentation for both GUI and CLI tools.
+In addition to this user guide, we provide documentation for both GUI and CLI tools.
 GUI tool documentation is generally available from the tool's Help menu.
 CLI documentation is available using the tool's -h option.

-2.2.1 GUI Documentation
+2.2.1 GUI Ddocumentation